 We all have limited time and energy.
 We can either spend that time learning as much as possible about investing, paying someone to do it for us, or best of all, a little of both.

-Bringing on a financial advisor can make sense for a lot of different reasons, like if you want help with things like taxes, retirement planning, estate planning, business intricacies, investment guidance, college funding or any number of other personal finance issues that take a lot of time and energy to understand.
+Bringing on a financial advisor can make sense for a lot of different reasons, like if you want help with things like: how your overall financial position may be impacting your taxes, retirement planning, estate planning strategies, business intricacies, investment guidance, college funding, or any number of other personal finance issues that take a lot of time and energy to understand.
 So, let’s take a look at 4 reasons you might need a financial advisor:

 Reason 1: You’re extremely busy

-Perhaps one of the most common reasons that people often outsource some, or all, of their financial lives to a professional is simply due to the fact that they’re busy.
+Perhaps one of the most common reasons that people often outsource some, or all, of their financial lives to a professional is simply because they’re busy.

-Business alone doesn’t necessarily justify this though, as someone can be busy and not have any need for financial assistance, either due to lower income, or just a pretty simple situation overall.
+Being super busy, alone, doesn’t necessarily justify this.
+Think about it: someone can be busy and not have any need for financial assistance, either due to lower-income, or just a pretty simple situation overall.

-So, if you happen to find that you’re both extremely busy and have a significant amount of money to be managed, or a more complex money situation overall, then hiring out some or all of this process might have a great ROI for you and your family.
+So, if you happen to find that you’re both extremely busy and have a significant amount of money you need managed, or a more complex money situation overall, then hiring out some or all of this process might have a great ROI for you and your family.

 Reason 2: Your business or investments are complex

-There are many different business and investment scenarios in which it might make sense to bring a financial advisor on board as part of your team.
-The larger and more complex your business or investment undertaking becomes, the more loose ends there are to tie, more risks involved, and overall just more work to be done just to keep your finances in order.
+There are many different business and investment scenarios in which it might make sense to bring a financial advisor or other financial professionals on board.
+The larger and more complex your business or investment undertaking becomes, the more loose ends there are to tie, more risks involved, and overall just more work to keep your finances in order.

 Reason 3: You’re getting ready to retire or crafting an estate plan

-Retirement and estate planning are two of the most complex aspects of the financial world, and not easily navigable alone, especially for those with larger families, larger estates, or anything unique about their situation.
+Retirement and estate planning are two of the most complex aspects of the financial world, and are not easily navigable alone—especially for those of us with larger families, larger estates, or unique situations.

-Both estate planning and retirement alike have a lot of subsequently underlying variables to get straightened out, and there’s a dizzying amount of options to choose from.
-It’s like each variable has its own variables.
+Estate planning and retirement both have lots of underlying variables that require extra brain power., There’s a dizzying number of options to choose from.
+It’s like each variable has its own variables!

 Reason 4: You can afford it and just enjoy the counsel

-They say there’s wisdom in a multitude of counsel, and this proverb remains somewhat true in the world of finance too.
+They say there’s wisdom in a multitude of counsel, and this proverb remains somewhat true in finance, too.
 There are lots of options out there to choose from, and a lot of complicated, nuanced financial scenarios you might come across.